-Competitive games are encouraged eg netball, football, tag rugby, rounders, cricket, tennis, so that attacking and defending skills are developed and improved.
-Holy Trinity CE (A) Primary is also part of the Mid Sussex Active Partnership, which offers our children many opportunities to take part in competitive competitions in the local area, such as cross country, football, netball, kwikstick hockey, tag rugby and athletics, as well as offering specialist coaching opportunities and supporting teachers to develop their PE subject knowledge.
+Competitive games are encouraged eg netball, football, tag rugby, rounders, cricket and tennis, so that attacking and defending skills are developed and improved.
+Holy Trinity CE (A) Primary is also part of the Mid Sussex Active Partnership, which offers our children many opportunities to take part in competitive competitions in the local area, such as cross country, football, netball, boccia, hockey, tag rugby and athletics, as well as offering specialist coaching opportunities and supporting teachers to develop their PE subject knowledge.

-We offer Year 3 and 4 pupils swimming lessons in the Autumn and Spring terms.
+We offer Year 3 and Pupil Premium Year 4 pupils swimming lessons in the Autumn and Spring terms.
 We use our extensive grounds to support orienteering activities and are looking to extend this further in the next few years.
-In year 6 our children also experience a wide range of adventurous and outdoor activities through their residential.
+In Year 6 our children also experience a wide range of adventurous and outdoor activities through their residential visit.
 Sports during this week include climbing, zip wire, archery, abseiling, "Leap of Faith" and problem-solving; these encourage collaboration and team work.

-We also offer a wide range of before school and after school sporting clubs which include, gymnastics, dance, fencing, adventure, multi skills, football, nature nurture, Go Wild and dodge ball.
+We also offer a wide range of after school sporting clubs which include, gymnastics, dance, multi skills, football and netball.

-We have also recently invested in a wide range of small playground apparatus and a traversing climbing wall, to encourage children to keep moving and fit during break-times.
+We have also invested in a wide range of small playground apparatus, as well as a junior trim trail and a large Playship for the children to encourage children to keep moving and fit during break-times.
+Table tennis, table football tables and a basketball hoop are also available for children to use.